LRDesign/NinjaScript/README.markdown

 which should start up the test system.

+Finally, once you get things going and are ready to use Ninjascript somewhere:

+    rake build:package

+And look in pkg/

 ## Environment troubleshooting

 We're using Karma for testing - there's a karma.conf.js already set up -